Skip to main content

 Expenditures incurred in the course of a general search for, or investigation of, an active trade or business in order to determine whether to enter a new business and which new business to enter (other than costs incurred to acquire capital assets that are used in the search or investigation) qualify as investigatory costs that are eligible for amortization as start-up expenditures under § 195.
 However, expenditures incurred in the attempt to acquire a specific business do not qualify as start-up expenditures because they are acquisition costs under § 263.
 The nature of the cost must be analyzed based on all the facts and circumstances of the transaction to determine whether it is an investigatory cost incurred to facilitate whether and which decisions, or an acquisition cost incurred to facilitate consummation of an acquisition.

-Please do not confuse “acquisition costs” with “pre-opening expenses.”
+Said differently, and perhaps Captain Obviously, please do not confuse “acquisition costs” with “pre-opening expenses.”
 Pre-opening expenses occur after the decision to enter the rental business but before the activity actually begins (before the property is placed in service).
-These costs include expenses related to advertising, acquiring tenants or guests (Airbnb or VRBO initial setup costs), professional services, setting up books and records such as QuickBooks Online, Xero, REIHub, etc.
+These costs include expenses related to advertising, acquiring tenants or guests (Airbnb or Vrbo initial setup costs), professional services, setting up books and records such as QuickBooks Online, Xero, REIHub, etc.

 As the tax code puts it, these pre-opening activities are engaged in “in anticipation of such activity becoming an active trade or business.”
-Because you are doing these things specifically to get the doors open and launch the operation, they are perfectly valid IRC Section 195 start-up costs.
+Because you are doing these things specifically to get the doors open and launch the operation, they are generally valid start-up expenditures under IRC Section 195, provided they would have been deductible if incurred in an existing rental business and are not acquisition costs, capital expenditures, interest, taxes, or other excluded costs.

 Possible Lost Expenses

-Speaking of expenses between the closing date and the available-for-rent date (in-service date), what about mortgage interest, property taxes, insurance, and utilities while you are getting the rental ready?
+Now let’s talk about a different kind of pre-opening expenditure: the stuff you pay just to carry the property between the closing date and the available-for-rent date (in-service date).
+What about mortgage interest, property taxes, insurance, and utilities while you are getting the rental ready?

-Why aren’t these just lumped in with your pre-opening start-up costs?
+Why aren’t these just lumped in with your pre-opening start-up expenditures?
 Because the IRS draws a hard line between creating a business and carrying an asset.

 Here is the abbreviated language from IRC Section 195